 - 1 cup milk or cream

-- Place in a medium sized pan with cool water and bring to a boil on the stovetop.
+- Place in a medium-sized pan.
+Cover with enough water and bring to a boil over medium-high heat on the stovetop.

 - Boil until fork tender, about 15 minutes or so.

-- Drain well, add the butter and milk, season with salt and pepper.
-Serve warm
+- Drain cooked rutabaga.
+Add the butter and milk, season with a generous pinch of salt and black pepper.
+Serve warm.

 Sign up for my recipes here!!Don't worry, we'll never share your email.